DaveHalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 ![Klactis_Xenopus_Human_STN1_Proteins_AA_alignment](/Assets/Klactis_Xenopus_Human_STN1_Proteins_AA_alignment.jpg "Klactis_Xenopus_Human_STN1_Proteins_AA_alignment")

 # Citations
+NOTE: I AM WAYYYYYY BEHIND ON UPDATING THE CITATIONS LIST ...
+SORRY!
+Please message me if you have any questions about the papers that I mentioned throughout this review :)
 * Cheng 2012 Caenorhabditis elegans POT-2 telomere protein represses a mode of alternative lengthening of telomeres with normal telomere lengths
 * Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter
 * Lovejoy 2012 PLoS Genet Loss of ATRX, genome instability, altered DNA damage response hallmarks of ALT pathway